Efficient Analysis of Large iSamples Dataset from Zenodo

 // In Observable, inputs are automatically reactive values

-const pointRadius = point_size;
+let pointRadius = point_size;

 const mapProjection = projection;